-As a condition of ACEN and ARC-PA joint accreditation, each advanced practice provider program acknowledges that all agreements created by the ACEN and ARC-PA granting any status shall be deemed to have been entered into in Fulton County, Georgia, and shall be interpreted in accordance with the laws of the State of Georgia.
-Further, each advanced practice provider program agrees that jurisdiction and venue for any action which might arise from any joint accreditation agreement between the advanced practice provider program and ACEN and/or ARC-PA, regardless of which party shall initiate the action, shall be exclusively in the United States District Court for the Northern District of Georgia or the state courts of Fulton County, Georgia, whichever of these courts shall have proper subject matter jurisdiction.
+As a condition of ACEN and ARC-PA accreditation, each nurse practitioner and physician assistant residency program acknowledges that all agreements created by the ACEN and ARC-PA granting any status shall be deemed to have been entered into in Fulton County, Georgia, and shall be interpreted in accordance with the laws of the State of Georgia.
+Further, each nurse practitioner and physician assistant residency program agrees that jurisdiction and venue for any action which might arise from any accreditation agreement between the nurse practitioner and physician assistant residency program and ACEN and/or ARC-PA, regardless of which party shall initiate the action, shall be exclusively in the United States District Court for the Northern District of Georgia or the state courts of Fulton County, Georgia, whichever of these courts shall have proper subject matter jurisdiction.

-POLICY 321: Advertising and Recruitment of Trainees into Advanced Practice Provider Programs
+POLICY 321: Advertising and Recruitment of Trainees into Nurse Practitioner and Physician Assistant Residency Programs